yokodev/chocolatin/README.md

 node ./build.js
 ```

-You can ship the "demo" directory for some example in different environment with Babel, TypeScript, Node.js, Angular 2, React, Electron, ...
+You can ship the "demo" directory for some example in different environment with Babel, TypeScript, Node.js, Angular 1 or 2, React, Electron, ...

 # Public API

 ##### provide({ mixins: Array\<Object>, loaders: Array\<Object>, plugins: Array\<Function> )): WebPack Configuration

-Provide take Chocolatin configuration and transform it into WebPack 2 configuration.
+Provide take Chocolatin configuration and transform into WebPack 2 configuration.

+Start with Node.js :

 ```sh
 node ./build.js